Jamesreinhardt222/comm-documentation-assignment/docs/customization.md

 ## Creating a Channel
 Creating a channel is a fairly quick process.
 You have the option of making a public channel that everyone in your workspace can access, or a private channel that can only be accessed by selected members.

-1. To start, click on plus sign beside the channel dropdown menu.
+1.To start, click on plus sign beside the channel dropdown menu.

 ![channel dropdown](https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/channel_dropdown.png?raw=true)

-2. Select "create a channel."
+2.Select "create a channel."
 ![create a channel]https://github.com/Jamesreinhardt222/comm-documentation-assignment/blob/gh-pages/assets/images/create_a_channel.png?raw=true)

 3.In the resulting pop up, enter the new channel's name and description.